AntonioTang12138/AntonioTang12138.github.io/index.md

 - **Dec.
 15, 2024:** Stony Brook, Purdue, Dartmouth

 - **Dec.
 18, 2024:** [Dr. Jens Mahlmann](https://jensmahlmann.com/) in Dartmouth shows a interest to my background.
-However, it is I that didn't catch the deadline of PhD program in Dartmouth because I was so busy before the deadline.
+However, it is I that didn't catch the deadline of PhD program in Dartmouth because the final week falls exactly before the deadline, and I was so busy with the final of my graudate courses at UCSB.
 This became a great pity for me.
 The professor invited me to apply to the Dartmouth next year.
+But I want to go to graduate school next year, not the year after next year.
+The only way is moving forward to keep search more potential opportunities!

 - **Dec.
 21, 2024:** UCSC